DataStax-Academy/Spring-boot-todo-app/README.md

     void deleteAll();
 ```

-The class `TodoListRepositoryCassandraDriverImpl.java` is the Cassandra specific implementation of the interface, taking into account the public Task interface that we saw earlier in our tests.
+The class `TodoListRepositoryCassandraDriverImpl.java` is the Cassandra specific implementation of the interface.

 This is a big file, so won't copy it here.
 In a nutshell, it implements each of the interface functions so they can be executed via the driver.